michaelpatrickpurcell/prophecy/README.md

    - __Affiliation__ -
      An Aspect that describes a Character's connection with an organisation.

-During the game additional Aspects can be Attached to a Character and existing Aspects can be modified to reflect how a Character changes in response to the events that occur as the Players [Tell the Story](#tell-the-story).
+During the game additional Aspects can be Attached to a Character and existing Aspects can be modified to reflect how a Character changes in response to the events that occur as the players [Tell the Story](#tell-the-story).

 ### Write an Outline
-During this phase, the Players will write an _Outline_ that describes how their Characters will try to prevent the prophesied catastrophe.
+During this phase, the players will write an outline that describes how their Characters will try to prevent the prophesied catastrophe.
 The Outline describes a collection of Scenes that are arranged in a hierarchical tree-like structure.

-To Write the Outline, the Players will first Sketch a Scene called the _Finale_.
+To Write an Outline, the players will first Sketch a Scene called the finale.
-The Finale will be the last Scene that the Players Perform when they [Tell the Story](#tell-the-story).
+The finale will be the last Scene that the players Perform when they [Tell the Story](#tell-the-story).
-The Objective of the Finale should describe how the Characters intend to prevent the catastrophe.
+The Objective of the finale should describe how the Characters intend to prevent the catastrophe.
-The Difficulty Rating of the Finale is always _d = 4_.
+The Difficulty Rating of the finale is always _d = 4_.

-Then, the Players will Sketch additional Scenes that describe the events that will lead to the Finale.
+Then, the Players will Sketch additional Scenes that describe the events that will lead to the finale.
 Each new Scene must be a Precursor of an existing Scene.
 That is, accomplishing the Objective of the new Scene must make it easier for the Characters to accomplish the Objective in the existing Scene.
 The Difficulty Rating of the new Scene is always one less than that of the existing Scene and must be greater than zero.